Lumi-supercomputer/lumi-userguide/docs/computing/Lmod_modules.md

 ## Further reading

-On LUMI we use the Lmod implementation as provided by HPE-Cray as part of the programming environment.
+On LUMI we use the Lmod implementation as provided by HPE Cray as part of the programming environment.
 The version of Lmod is way behind the most recent version.
 This implies that not all information that can be found on the internet is also correct for LUMI.